-- Services that are not medically necessary.
+- 1. Services that are not medically necessary.
 This includes but is not limited to services inconsistent with the medical standards and accepted practice parameters of the community and services inappropriate-in terms of type, frequency, level, setting and duration-to the diagnosis or condition. - 2.
-Services or drugs used to treat conditions that are cosmetic in nature, unless otherwise determined to be reconstructive. - 3.
+Services or prescription drugs used to treat conditions that are cosmetic in nature, unless otherwise determined to be reconstructive.
+However, emergency treatment of complications from cosmetic surgery is covered as described in Emergency Services From Non-Network Providers. - 3.
 Refractive eye surgery. - 4.
-The purchase, replacement or repair of low vision aids, eyeglasses, eyeglass frames or contact lenses when prescribed solely for vision correction, and their related fittings, except as stated in Professional Services. - Hearing aids (including internal, external or implantable hearing aids or devices) and other devices to improve hearing, and their related fittings, except cochlear implants and their related fittings and except as stated in Durable Medical Equipment And Prosthetics. - 6.
-A drug, device or medical treatment or procedure that is investigative. - 7.
+The purchase, replacement or repair of low vision aids, eyeglasses, eyeglass frames or contact lenses when prescribed solely for vision correction, and their related fittings, except as stated in Professional Services. - 5.
+Hearing aids (including internal, external or implantable hearing aids or devices) and other devices to improve hearing, and their related fittings, except cochlear implants and their related fittings and except as stated in Hearing Aids And Services. - 6.
+A prescription drug, device or medical treatment or procedure that is investigative. - 7.
 Autopsies, except as stated in General Provisions. - 8.
 Enteral feedings, unless they are the sole source of nutrition; however, enteral feedings of standard infant formulas, standard baby food and regular grocery products used in blenderized formulas are excluded regardless of whether they are the sole source of nutrition. - 9.
 Nutritional and electrolyte substances except as specifically described in Miscellaneous Medical Services And Supplies. - 10.
 Physical, occupational or speech therapy when there is no reasonable expectation of improvement. - 11.
 Reversal of voluntary sterilization. - 12.
 Personal comfort or convenience items or services. - 13.
 Custodial care, unskilled nursing or unskilled rehabilitation services. - 14.
-Respite or rest care except as otherwise covered in Hospice Services.
+Respite or rest care except as otherwise covered in this Policy under Hospice Services.